MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/views.md

 ## Use release views with continous integration/delivery

-Today, you can use the **NuGet** task in Team Build to automatically version your packages, then promote packages into a release view manually in the PACKAGE hub.
+Today, you can use the **NuGet** task in Team Build to automatically version your packages, then promote packages into a release view manually in the **Packages** page.
 In this case, make sure to check the **Include pre-release** button in the Visual Studio NuGet Package Manager extension, even when you're using the `Release` view.

 You can also promote packages from a build or release using the [Promote package to Release View](https://marketplace.visualstudio.com/items?itemName=rvo.vsts-promotepackage-task) task from the Marketplace.